Optimizing Negative Prompts for Enhanced Aesthetics and Fidelity in Text-To-Image Generation

 The results demonstrate the superiority of our proposed false negative elimination strategy.

-We present a simple yet effective method called DreamArtist, which employs a positive-negative prompt-tuning learning strategy.
+We propose a simple yet effective framework, namely DreamArtist, which adopts a novel positive-negative prompt-tuning learning strategy on the pre-trained diffusion model.

 for Image-Text Retrieval [19.161248757493386]